FilecoinFoundationWeb/filecoin-foundation/src/content/pages/home.md

 ---
-title: "Let's Build the Internet of Everyone"
+title: "Our mission is to preserve humanity’s most important information"
-description: "Filecoin Foundation is the steward of the Filecoin community.
-We aspire to put the power of humanity’s most important information back into the hands of everyone."
+description: "Filecoin is the world’s largest decentralized storage network.
+Filecoin Foundation facilitates governance of the FIlecoin network, funds research and development projects for decentralized web technologies, and supports the growth of the Filecoin community and ecosystem."
 seo:
-  title: "Filecoin Foundation"
+  title: "Our mission is to preserve humanity’s most important information"
-  description: "Filecoin Foundation is the steward of the Filecoin community.
-We aspire to put the power of humanity’s most important information back into the hands of everyone."
+  description: "Filecoin is the world’s largest decentralized storage network.
+Filecoin Foundation facilitates governance of the FIlecoin network, funds research and development projects for decentralized web technologies, and supports the growth of the Filecoin community and ecosystem."
 ---